 This can help them pick up additional employees and expand into new geographic areas.

-A stone countertop manufacturer could move into cabinetry and tile work by leveraging its contacts among general contractors and interior decorators, for example.
+For example, a stone countertop manufacturer could move into cabinetry and tile work by leveraging its contacts among general contractors and interior decorators.

 There is a natural progression in enterprise development as a business moves from the start-up phase – an owner-led operation with less than 20 employees – into the grow-up phase with a dedicated management team and sometimes into a scale-up with multiple locations.